GENERAL BUSINESS CONSULTANTS

 WORKSHOP SUBJECTS

-Associations and other organizations use GBC to conduct workshops because, we:
+Associations and other organizations use GBC to conduct workshops and Webinars because, we:

-- send ready-to-use p/r material and workshop handouts well before deadlines
+- send ready-to-use p/r material and handouts well before deadlines

-- conduct unbiased, objective workshops that aren't a sales pitch
+- our unbiased, objective presentations aren't a sales pitch

-- base the workshops on GBC's hands-on experience
+- base the presentations on GBC's 40+ years of hands-on experience

 - avoid technobabble, and explain terms that might be too technical